 The use of a Secure Messaging Platform would have ensured that all communications would be kept out of the attackers’ hands.
 Law firm business could have also continued as partners and staff could have continued to securely discuss cases (unlike with native SMS).

 Put Secure Texting in Your Incident Response Plan

 77% of adults in the U.S. have a smartphone according to a 2017 Pew Institute report.
 We believe the pervasiveness of texting and mobile devices, makes a secure, text messaging platform a “must have” for every incident response plan.

 Vaporstream® Secure Messaging alleviates the risks associated with native SMS text while empowering organizations with the rapid response required in emergency situations.
-Organizations can leverage the efficiency of modern day mobile messaging to ensure employee and customers receive important cyberattack communications in a timely, secure and confidential manner.
+Organizations can leverage the efficiency of modern-day mobile messaging to ensure employee and customers receive important cyberattack communications in a timely, secure and confidential manner.

-Contributer-Kristi Perdue Hinkle
+Contributor-Kristi Perdue Hinkle